 Have you ever seen the videos people take from the window seat of another airplane flying with them at a lower altitude or crossing below them?
 We all know airplanes fly high but why are all the airplanes flying at different altitudes?

-Airplanes are flown at different altitudes based on direction of flight, wind speed & direction and traffic flow.
-The height of each flight is selected by the airlines’ flight planning department to burn as little fuel as possible.
-The pilots and air traffic control then try to accomodate each request.
+Airplanes are flown at different altitudes based on the direction of flight, wind speed & direction, and traffic flow.
+The height of each flight is selected by the airline’s flight planning department to burn as little fuel as possible.
+The pilots and air traffic control then try to accommodate each request.

-There is method to the madness and to try and fit in as many aircraft into a given airspace the air traffic control system has some rules and guidelines that they use.
-One of those is altitudes.
+There is a method to the madness and to try and fit in as many aircraft into a given airspace the air traffic control system has some rules and guidelines that they use.
+One of those is altitude.

 Commercial passenger jets generally fly at an altitude between 30,000 and 40,000 feet.
 There are several reasons why pilots would want to fly their planes at such altitudes but by far the main reason is the air becomes thinner as the altitude gets higher.
 This produces less drag allowing the plane to fly faster while burning less fuel.

 Engine manufacturers develop their engines to run at optimum fuel efficiency in this altitude range.
 As you can imagine, every airline wants their planes flying in that range!

 For an aircraft like the Boeing 777-300ER on a cross-continent, 15 hour flight, there are a large number of variables to consider, some of which can change rapidly and may have a big impact on the flight and its fuel consumption.

 Here are a few key factors that determine the altitude at which a plane will fly:

 By far the biggest reason for the high altitude that a plane should fly lies in fuel efficiency.
 The thinner air creates less drag on the aircraft, which means the plane can use less fuel to maintain its speed.